Gibbon Forest Coffee

 The gibbon population is regularly scientifically recorded using bioacoustic methods.

 Through the coffee roasting company Genius Coffee, Gibbon Forest Coffee is distributed as a sustainable, wildlife-friendly product in Myanmar.
-Sustainable supply chains for export are to be developed.
+Sustainable supply chains for export will be developed.

 Coffee, Pepper & Co.

-In order to make the families and the project financially independent in the future, further wildlife-friendly products, such as black pepper, are to be established.
+In order to make the families and the project financially independent in the future, further wildlife-friendly products, such as black pepper, will be established.

 Partners & Supporters